awsdocs/amazon-sagemaker-developer-guide/doc_source/pipelines.md

 **SageMaker Python SDK Integration**

-Because SageMaker Pipelines is integrated with the SageMaker Python SDK, you can create your pipelines programmatically using a high\-level Python interface that you may already be familiar with\.
-This enables you and members of your team to build your workflow without having to manage your jobs using the AWS console\.
+Because SageMaker Pipelines is integrated with the SageMaker Python SDK, you can create your pipelines programmatically using a high\-level Python interface that you might already be familiar with\.
 To view the SageMaker Python SDK documentation, see [Pipelines](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html)\.

 **SageMaker Studio Integration**